davemm0/Pictura/README.md

 1. Post-Effects: This sample project contains the Post-Process v2.3.0 package.
 Post-Processes are hgihly recommended, as they can give a visual identity, style and greatly enhance the quality of your scene.
 They are the secret to an amazing environment!
 The "Environment" GameObject is already setup as a Post-process volume.
 You can adjust these settings in the inspector, and we encourage you to play around with them!
 2. Sun: The Sun is simply a Directional Light, Change it's rotation to change its direction.
 4. Lighting: The lighting panel contains many options for adjusting the lighting of yourscene.
 Experiment with these to give yuor level a unique look.
-5. Project: The Sample Project is already setup properly with the correct tags and layers.
-Do not touch these, as they are very important for pictura to interpretthe game properly.
-Even the order is important.
+5. Audio: The sample level has a GameObject called "Music" with an AudioSource on it.
+Simply change the audio clip to set te usic for your level

 ## Other Considerations & Pitfalls
 1. Camera: You can and should have a camera in the level while testing, but make sure to disable it or delete it before publishing.